paullanza/paullanza/README.md

 <h1 align="center">Hi 👋, I'm Paul Lanza</h1>
 <h3 align="center">Fullstack developer</h3>

+<p>Having always been adept with, and interested in, technology, I decided to change careers after more than 10 years in the service industry.
+I'm proud to now call myself a full stack developer, and am excited to continue to explore to world of coding and tech.
+A fast learner, I've continued my studies since the end of my bootcamp, while working on smaller personal, and professional, projects.<p>

 - 📫 How to reach me **paullanza@gmail.com**

 <h3 align="left">Connect with me:</h3>